yanyujason/WaiterFree/README.md

         meteor

+### Inject fixture data

+        meteor reset /* Reset the database so the fixture data can be injected to database */

 ### Code style

 * JS file should be written in ES6 format, and extension with `.jsx`.
 (Except test, test should only be written in ES5, `babel` didn't apply on the test files)